 The Art District

 The 798 Art District is full of art galleries, shops and cafes.
-A lot of the art can be found in de-commisioned military factories, which gives it a really cool vibe.
-There are exhibits inside as well as outside.
-It's a great place to visit , with a lot of options to keep you busy, or you can just make a quick trip.
+A lot of the art can be found in de-commisioned military factories, which gives the whole area a really cool vibe.
+There are exhibits inside as well as outside, so pack up your camera in case you run across a colorful mural like the one below.

 Check it out online to see what events might be held while you are visiting Beijing.
 The art district is often used for international exhibits and fashion shows.